Having a manual for others is one of the most damaging things we can do to ourselves and to our relationships.

 - He should plan more dates

-- He should offer to help me, he knows how much my life has changed moving here
+- He should know how much my life has changed since moving here

 - He should…